-Channel Choice - Develop new channels for our customers, providing them with a variety of options while ensuring that traditional channels remain open and deliver the same high level of service.
-We acknowledge that, for some customers, 'paper' communication is the best option, and we will continue to make it available.
+Developing new channels - We will continue to develop new channels for our customers, providing them with more choice while ensuring that traditional channels remain open and deliver the same high level of service.
+We acknowledge that, for some customers, paper communication is the most appropriate option and we will continue to make this available.